 Remembering Paul Newman

-He died of lung cancer on September 26, 2008 at age 83 and is survived by his 2nd wife (of 50 years), and the mother of 3 of his 6 children, Academy Award Winning Best Actress Joanne Woodward.
+Paul Newman died of lung cancer on September 26, 2008 at age 83 (he was born on January 26, 1925).
+He was survived by his 2nd wife (of 50 years), and the mother of 3 of his 6 children, Academy Award Winning Best Actress Joanne Woodward.

 (Paul Newman 1944-1945 Photo: U.S. Navy)

 Paul Newman served in the US Navy in WWII, training as a radioman and gunner and eventually seeing action as a turret gunner in a torpedo bomber.

 After WWII ended he completed a B.A. in economics and drama in his home state of Ohio, before marrying first wife Jackie Witte.
 They moved to New York City in 1951 where Newman began his long and distinguished acting career on stage, television and in movie productions.

 During the 1950s Paul Newman was more often seen on stage than in films, although he did make a few movies and appeared in small guest-starring role on several anthology and other television series.

 Blue-eyed actor Paul Newman met Joanne Woodward while they were both understudying for the leads in a New York stage play in 1953.